-Results May Vary.
+Your Mileage May Vary.
 Objects May Be Closer Than They Appear.
 Batteries Not Included.

 The above piece is based on personal experiences, and is in no way intended to become your template for a transition to country or city life.

 Never prejudge any group of people before taking a reasonable amount of time and effort to get to know them as individuals.
 Some of the finest people I have ever known started as seemingly hostile strangers, as it was just part of their defense mechanism.
-The kindest people are hurt the deepest, and must therefore develop an effective shield system in order to maintain their personality.
+The kindest people are often hurt the deepest, and must therefore develop an effective defense system in order to maintain their personality.
 So, be kind to your new neighbors.
 Nice is an option…but always be kind.

 2015 JB “Pop” Stran All Copyrights apply.
 No reprint without full link intact.